Equivalences (EQS)

-Eliminate redundant training by automatically marking related courses as "Covered" when a learner completes an equivalent one.
+• Eliminate redundant training by automatically marking related courses as "Covered" or let learners automatically pass courses when a learner completes an equivalent one.

-Maintain curriculum flexibility by allowing learners to voluntarily enroll in Covered courses for review or additional practice—without requiring them to.
+• Maintain curriculum flexibility by allowing learners to voluntarily enroll in courses with a covering or passing relation for review or additional practice—without requiring them to.

 Use Cases